-If submitted a proposal by mail, Offerors must submit one hard copy of their proposal, to the procurement officer, in a sealed package.
+Offerors must submit one hard copy of their proposal, in writing, to the procurement officer in a sealed package.
 The cost proposal included with the package must be sealed separately from the rest of the proposal and must be clearly identified.
 The sealed proposal package(s) must be addressed as follows:

 Department of Health and Social Services

 Division of Finance and Management Services

-Attention: Kelsey Johnston, Procurement Officer

-RFP Number: 2100000046
+Attention: Matt Meienberg

+Request for Proposal (RFP) Number: 210000071